Atlas of plant and animal histology

 GLANDULAR

-In plants, it is difficult to distinguished between excretion and secretion processes, since the products of both of them are usually stored in the same plant compartments.
-In general, it can be said that the secretion is the accumulation of secondary products resulting from metabolism that are not going to be immediately used and primary metabolites that are going to immediately participated in metabolic reactions in the cell.
-Secretory cells arise after the differentiation of epidermal or parenchyma cells, and do not form real tissues.
-The structures responsible for the secretion have highly diverse morphologies and are located in diferent parts of the plant.
-In fact, they can be found in both internal and external parts of the plant, and can be a single secretory cell or multicellular secretory structure.
+In plants, it is difficult to distinguish between excretion and secretion processes since the products of both are usually stored in the same plant compartments.
+In general, secretion is the accumulation of secondary products resulting from metabolism that are not going to be immediately used and primary metabolites that are going to immediately participate in metabolic reactions in the cell.
+Secretory cells arise after the differentiation of epidermal or parenchyma cells and do not form real tissues.
+The structures responsible for the secretion have highly diverse morphologies and are located in different parts of the plant.
+In fact, they can be found in both internal and superficial parts of the plant and can be a single secretory cell or multicellular secretory structure.
 In addition, they can produce a wide variety of products.
-Here, we are going to classify secretory structures according to their location inthe body of the plant: external (the surface) or internal.

-External secretory structures
+1. Superficial secretory structures

 Hydathodes are structures that release water with some substances from the interior of the leaf to its surface.
 This process is called guttation and occurs by water pressure coming from the root.

 Although hydathodes are normally found at the margins and tips of leaves, in some species, they also appear on the surface and are called laminar hydathodes.
-Hydathodes are generally associated with the release of water from the plant tissues, but in many xerophytic species they are specialized in the absorption of condensed fog or dew water, i.e., the opposite process.
+Hydathodes are generally associated with the release of water from the plant tissues, but in many xerophytic species they are specialized for the absorption of condensed fog or dew water, i.e., the opposite process.
 Some authors have described the active hydathodes, also known as trichome-hydathodes, as glandular trichomes that release water.
-These structures would release water without being influenced by the osmotic pressure, hence they are considered active as opposed to the others that would be passive.
+These structures would release water without being influenced by the osmotic pressure.
+Hence, they are considered active as opposed to the others that would be passive.

 Nectaries are secretory structures that release sugar-rich solutions made from the substances supplied by the phloem.
 Two categories can be distinguished: floral nectaries, which are directly associated with pollination, and extrafloral nectaries, which are found on the vegetative parts of the plant.
-There is a huge variation in nectary structure, from simple epidermal glandular surfaces to more complex structures.
+There is a huge variation in nectary structure from simple epidermal glandular surfaces to more complex structures.

 Glandular trichomes are external secretory structures, which are present in about 30% of plant species.
 For instance, the smell of plants is mostly because of the volatile substances released by these structures.
 Glandular trichomes are commonly multicellular, with glandular cells at the distal end attached to the epidermis by non-glandular cells known as basal cells and by other forming a stalk or peduncle.
 However, some thrichomes are unicellular.
 Glandular cells have a primary cell wall, sometimes covered by a cuticle at the joining area with the stalk cells, and contain a cytoplasm with abundant organelles such as mitochondria, endoplasmic reticulum and Golgi cistern stacks.
 However, there are differences between glandular cells of different species.
 For example, glandular cells releasing terpenes contain very scarce Golgi apparatus or it is not visible at all.